Financial-Times/annotations-publish-healthchecker/README.md

 # annotations-publish-healthchecker
-_Should be the same as the github repo name but it isn't always._

 [![Circle CI](https://circleci.com/gh/Financial-Times/annotations-publish-healthchecker/tree/master.png?style=shield)](https://circleci.com/gh/Financial-Times/annotations-publish-healthchecker/tree/master)[![Go Report Card](https://goreportcard.com/badge/github.com/Financial-Times/annotations-publish-healthchecker)](https://goreportcard.com/report/github.com/Financial-Times/annotations-publish-healthchecker) [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/annotations-publish-healthchecker/badge.svg)](https://coveralls.io/github/Financial-Times/annotations-publish-healthchecker)

 ## Introduction

-_What is this service and what is it for?
-What other services does it depend on_

-Service that reports whether the annotations publishing flow works as expected.
+This is a service, that reports whether the annotations publishing flow works as expected.
+It checks and caches a "healthiness" status every minute.
+The responses from the __health and __details endpoint will be provided based on this cache.

+"Annotations publish flow healthiness check"
+Such a check is looking for unclosed annotation publish transactions (transactions with no PublishEnd events).
+Since the monitoring service closes the transactions every 5 minutes, this healthchecker verifies the transactions happening before the latest 5 minutes, and it checks for a period of 10 minutes.

 ## Installation

-_How can I install it_

 Download the source code, dependencies and test dependencies: